 Historical Newspapers of British Columbia Offer 2021-2022

-ProQuest has launched historic archives of the The Province (1898-2010), the Vancouver Sun (1912-2010) and the Times-Colonist (1884 -2010).
-These are full page image scans, with metadata for articles, editorials, obituaries, ads, cartoons and more (over 20 types), and cross searchable with other products on the ProQuest platform.
+ProQuest has launched historic archives of the The Province (1894-2010), the Vancouver Sun (1912-2010) and the Times-Colonist (1884 -2010).
+Access to the archives is available to any B.C. or Yukon resident with a computer or mobile device via GeoIP authentication.
+This access was made possible by the library members of BC ELN, the BC Libraries Cooperative and Focused Education Resources.
+The collection includes full page image scans, with metadata for articles, editorials, obituaries, ads, cartoons and more (over 20 types), and is cross searchable with other products on the ProQuest platform.

 From the vendor:

 Formerly a broadsheet, The Province later became a tabloid and is one of two major daily newspapers in British Columbia.
 The Province has been known as a vital part of the community since its beginning in 1894 covering various social movements in Vancouver including labor strikes, first-wave feminism, moral reform, temperance, and alcohol prohibition.
 The newspaper has also reported on world issues that have affected Vancouver, such as the Vancouver seaport's competitiveness as a major international port for global trade after the opening of the Panama Canal, and the forced relocation and internment of Japanese Canadians from the West Coast after the attack on Pearl Harbor.